dantleech/blog/content/posts/2024/12-23-the-year-this-year.md

 ---

-This is the year that was last year of the year, the year of the year, the best and worst year that was in the last year.
-This is my story.
+This is the year that was last year of the year, the year of the year, the best and worst year that was in the last year. **This is my story**.

 ## Ownership Anxiety